 Fuel consumption in project situation: All 100 respondents stated to use wood for cooking activities.
 1 % of the respondents stated to use charcoal in addition to firewood.
 No any other fuels, like kerosene or LPG, were identified to be used.

 All 100 respondents (100%) also estimated to consume currently less wood than before.
 In line with this, 100% respondents stated to spend currently less money and time for fuel collection compared to the baseline situation.
 At this point the interviewees were asked to describe how they use the money and the time saved thanks to the project activities.

-The graphs below show the outputs:
+As shown in the graphics below saved money was stated to be used by 60% of respondents for buying daily necessities like food items, fuel wood or clothes for kids and by 40% saved for later occasions.
+Saved time was stated instead to be used by 50% of respondents for income generating activities (like agriculture related activities or opening a new restaurant business) and by 50% for looking after kids.